-Capital Planning and Construction: Mission, Goals and Objectives SOP.001.000 Revised: February 1, 2014 states, "The mission of the Capital Planning and Construction Unit is to provide for the shelter needs of the Department of Corrections and to provide controlled, safe and healthy living environments for all staff and inmates."
-It further addresses the following:
+Capital Planning and Construction: Mission, Goals and Objectives SOP.001.000 Revised: February 1, 2014 "The mission of the Capital Planning and Construction Unit is to provide for the shelter needs of the Department of Corrections and to provide controlled, safe and healthy living environments for all staff and inmates. "

-"H. To ensure the protection of inmates from sexual abuse in accordance with the standards of the Federal Prison Rape Elimination Act of 2003.
-No new modifications have been made to this facility."
+"H. To ensure the protection of inmates from sexual abuse in accordance with the standards of the Federal Prison Rape Elimination Act of 2003."
+No new modifications have been made to this facility.